awu-lgtm/Contextual-bandits/readme.md

 ## Generalization ##
 This analysis will likely generalize well to environments where some features are highly associated with target actions.
 In harder environments, the bandits model will likely have worse regret (with the same amount of iterations) and more complex exploration strategies will need to be used (as discussed previously).
 In general, we have confidence that we would be able to create a bandits model that works well on a new environment, although it may take more work experimenting with exploration strategies.

+### Benchmarking ###
+In this analysis, we compared our model to supervised learning models.
+In general, to evaluate the performance of our policy, we could compare it to a standard approach in the domain.
+In the below offline setting section, we use a logged dataset created from another policy to evaluate our contextual bandits model.
+Another strategy could be to employ our model and a standard approach at the same time and see if our model adds value (by comparing metrics like cost).
+If there is no standard approach, we could use a control group instead like a random policy.

 # Offline setting: Open bandit dataset #

 ## Summary ##